5l1v3r1/dashboard-3/readme.md

 | ![Test suite status using NodeJS caching](https://github.com/userdashboard/dashboard/workflows/test-node-cache/badge.svg?branch=master) | NodeJS | For single-server apps | - | - |
 | ![Test suite status using Redis caching](https://github.com/userdashboard/dashboard/workflows/test-redis-cache/badge.svg?branch=master) | Redis | For speeding up disk-based storage | [@userdashboard/storage-redis](https://npmjs.com/package/@userdashboard/storage-redis) | [github](https://github.com/userdashboard/storage-edis) |

-You can optionally use Redis as a cache, this is good if your storage is not fast enough.
+You can optionally use Redis as a cache, this is good for any storage on slow disks.

-    $ STORAGE_CACHE=@userdashboard/storage-cache-redis \
+    $ CACHE=@userdashboard/storage-cache-redis \
       CACHE_REDIS_URL=redis:/.... \
       node main.js

 If you have a single Dashboard server you can cache within memory:

-    $ STORAGE_CACHE=node \
+    $ CACHE=node \
       node main.js

 # Dashboard modules

-Dashboard is modular, and by itself it provides only the signing in and basic account management.
+Dashboard is modular and by itself it provides only the signing in, account management and basic administration.
 Modules add new pages and API routes for additional functionality.

 | Name | Description | Package   | Repository |
 |------|-------------|-----------|------------|